EmVance1/VanGo/README.md

 - `lang` takes any valid C or C++ standard, case insensitive.

-- `dependences` is the main workhorse of the build system.
+- `dependencies` is the main workhorse of the build system.
 It takes 0 or more strings representing libraries also supported by VanGo.
 If no path to the library is specified, VanGo will search in '~/.vango/packages/'.
-The dependency string also supports an optional version, separated by a ':' (see chapter on library version definitions) as in `SFML:static`.
 A dependency must have a definition in its root directory.
 This may either be a `build.json` for source, or a `lib.json` for binary or header only libraries.
 Source libraries will be automatically built recursively by any project that includes them.

     There is currently basic support for git dependencies by specifying the full URL.
 The repo is cached in '~/.vango/packages/', and is otherwise treated just like any other dependency (must contain a build script, etc.).

     As it stands, there are plans for a very basic package manager, more a simple registry of URLs of popular libraries and corresponding build scripts, but this is a ways away for now.

+- **Profiles**: to customize build profiles or define your own that inherites one of the builtins, you can define the `profile` object.
+All of the following options can be defined globally (same level as `project`) as a default, or inside a subobject of `profile`.

 - Preprocessor definitions can be loaded through the optional `defines` array.
 By default, this array will contain `DEBUG` or `RELEASE` definitions, aswell as `TEST` for test builds.

 - If you want to precompile a header, just specify the header file relative to `src/` that you want precompiled as shown above (All source files will be assumed to use it).

-- Source directory and (project) include directories are assumed to be `./src` and `[ ./src ]` respectively, however they can be overridden or appended to through the `srcdir` and `incdirs` options.
+- Source directory and (project) include directories are assumed to be `./src` and `[ ./src ]` respectively, however they can be overridden or appended to through the `src` and `include` options.

-- If the project you are defining is going to be a library, you may want to add an `include-public` field.
+- If the project you are defining is going to be a library, you may want to add an `include-pub` field.
 This is a string that tells dependency resolution that this directory should be used as the public interface (as opposed to `src` by default).

 - For finer control, the option is provided to pass compiler and linker flags directly, using the `compiler-options` and `linker-options` array fields.
 These are prepended to the arguments generated by vango.
 In the near future, this system is being phased out in favour of a toolchain agnostic variant.